coral/blackmagic-camera-protocol/README.md

 The Blackmagic line of cameras are extremely powerful for the price.
 Especially considering their ability to be controlled both over SDI and Bluetooth, making this a very fun camera to use in situations where you need absolute control.

-This repo contains a machine-readable file called `PROTOCOL.json` which you can use to build your own application around the camera. `PROTOCOL.json` contains both the documentation of the parameters from both PDFs (camera protocol & pocket cameras) + information about the bluetooth services.
+This repo contains a machine-readable file called `PROTOCOL.json` which you can use to build your own application around the camera.
+It supplements the [Blackmagic Camera Control PDF](https://documents.blackmagicdesign.com/DeveloperManuals/BlackmagicCameraControl.pdf?_v=1539929000000).
+This should work for the Blackmagic Pocket Cinema Camera range, URSA range and Studio camera.

+`PROTOCOL.json` contains both the documentation of the parameters from both PDFs (camera protocol & pocket cameras) + information about the bluetooth services.
+The format of the data in the protocol is little endian.
 This is a small example of how the file is structured:

 ```json
 {